For most women, the Pap smear is a routine part of the annual well-woman exam performed by our OB-GYN specialists in Queens and Long Island.

-The Pap smear is a pretty crude screening test, with many false positives (abnormal results in normal women) and also many false negatives (normal results in women with cervical disease).
+The Pap smear is a pretty crude screening test with many false positives (abnormal results in normal women) and many false negatives (normal results in women with cervical disease).
 As such, many of the women who are asked to return for evaluation of an abnormal Pap test are found to be perfectly OK.
 Sometimes these false positive Paps can be explained by a recent vaginal infection, or trauma to the cervix due to douching, tampons, or intercourse; sometimes the false positives just represent an inherent limitation of the test.

 HPV is a very common virus: About one quarter of women going through college will be exposed to HPV during their college years.
-In most cases, your body will effectively fight the HPV virus, and the expected result for most women with a positive HPV test is that their test will eventually turn negative.
+In most cases, your body will effectively fight the HPV virus; most women with a positive HPV test will eventually have a negative test result.
 It is impossible to prove that the HPV is completely cleared in such cases—and not just present in a low-level dormant state—but having many consecutive negative tests over several years suggests that the virus may actually be cleared from your system altogether.

 HPV is a very common virus.
 About one quarter of women going through college will be exposed to HPV during their college years.